ddella/OpenSSL/Private and Public Keys/ECC-PPK/README.md

 ## Private and Public key with ECC keys
 Both **ECC** and **RSA** generate a pair of private/public key mathematically tied together to allow two parties to communicate securely.
 The main advantage of ECC is that a 256-bit key in ECC offers about the same security as a 3072-bit key using RSA.

+The commands used in this section generate unencrypted private key in PEM PKCS#8 format.
+The PKCS#8 format is the most interoperable format.

 >`ECC Public Key`: Is the staring and ending points on a curve
 >`ECC Private Key`: Is the number of hops from start to finish